 Confidence In you

 There are some basic theories behind punching someone harder than anyone.
 Everything is scientifically arranged.
-You may not count every measure like a cyborg or robot, but you can follow the path and make a measurement in you.
+You may not count every measure like a cyborg or robot, but you can follow the path and make a measurement yourself.
 Let’s learn the basics.

 - Power vs Speed<span style=”font-weight: 400;”> – Strength in time mass acceleration.
 Strength is not just pace; behind the power, you must have the energy (or weight).
 If you bring some bodyweight behind it, a quick punch won’t strike hard.